bioruffo/sortgdc/README.md

 `--samplesheet` (`-s`): Samplesheet file name

 `--action` (`-a`): Action to perform with the files.
-- The default is 'none' which will perform a dummy run and create the output files.
+- 'none' (default) will perform a dummy run and create the output files.
+Advised as initial test, followed by checking the expected file names in the 'info_final.tsv' table, and possibly re-verifying the files' md5sums.
+The dummy run should also be ran to identify possible issues.
 - 'copy' will copy the files to the organized folders.
 - 'move' will move the files instead (not recommended, only do this if you can't afford the copy space and are certain that all is ok).